My first interview with a customer? With clammy hands.

 I am someone who always wants to know everything.
 To dig deeply in order to understand things.
 This is quite a challenge in a world like banking, which is continually changing.
 Technology.
 Legislation.
 You are constantly learning more, whether you are a trainee or not.
 That keeps things interesting.

 But you are never thrown to the lions unprepared.
-It is not until the third month or so that you start doing things fully independently.
-And you build up your competencies gradually.
-Besides this, you can always count on the support of your colleagues.
+You build up your competencies gradually.
+And Besides this, you can always count on the support of your colleagues.

 How do you build a relationship of trust with a client in a banking world where managing your banking affairs online is becoming more and more matter-of-course?
 This is something we are giving a great deal of thought, together with quite a few of our colleagues.
 With a series of workshops as the first step.
 This ensures that you are closely involved with the organisation.